wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 approval can be given using command-line interface options.
 It is important that the user is informed of the risk before giving such an approval.

+For a consistent experience between tools, variant wheels should be supported by default.
+Tools may provide an opt-out to only use non-variant wheels.
+For scenarios requiring more control, providers can be marked as optional and must be explicitly enabled by the user.

 ### Overview of Changes

 The Wheel Variant PEP introduce three key components: